codethug/SimpleTv/doc/Parameters.md

 The `-r` or `-reboot` is used to reboot the SimpleTV DVR.
 This can be used in combination with the `-s` and `-e` parameters.

+If your DVR is unreachable by the [simple.tv website](http://my.simple.tv), then this command will not be able to reboot your DVR.